Qumulo/docs/hardware/general-guidance/nics-transceivers-cables.md

 ---
-title: "Identifying NICs and Choosing Transceivers and Cables for Your Qumulo Node"
+title: "Identifying NICs and Choosing Transceivers and Cables for Your Node"
-summary: "This section explains how you can identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes."
+summary: "This section explains how you can identify your node's NICs and choose the correct transceivers and cables for your nodes."
 permalink: /hardware/general-guidance/nics-transceivers-cables.html
 redirect_from:
   - /nics-transceivers-cables.html